Pacifica, California: Primary and secondary schools

 The public elementary and middle school district, known as Pacifica School District, (formerly the Laguna Salada School District), consists of Vallemar, Cabrillo, Ingrid B. Lacy, Sunset Ridge, Ortega, Linda Mar and Ocean Shore schools, and also a home schooling program.
 The administration office is located at 375 Reina del Mar Avenue, adjacent to Vallemar School.
 Each school enrolls about 550–600 students.

-There are two private K–8 schools, Good Shepherd School and Pacific Bay Christian School, a K–12 school which was founded as a segregation academy.
+There is one private K–8 school, Good Shepherd School, and one private 6-12 school, Pacific Bay Christian School.
+The latter was newly incorporated in 2018 to replace what had been founded as a segregation academy in 1955.